 Spinach can be susceptible to bothersome insects such as leaf miners, that appear as winding trails on the leaves.
 Avoid problems by covering your spinach with floating row covers until harvest.

-Direct sow Baby Leaf Riverside Spinach seeds as soon as the soil is workable is spring.
+Direct sow Spinach Baby Greens seeds as soon as the soil is workable is spring.
 It produces small leaves that cut-and-come-again as harvested.

 Swiss chard grows well in warm and cold temperatures, but flavor benefits with a cold snap or light frost.
 Swiss chard will be damaged by temperatures below 15 degrees F.